 Some fractures are not treated in any of the ways outlined above.
-They may be managed with a tubular bandage, brace, or splint and you may be encouraged to begin exercising as soon as possible.
+They may be managed with a sling, splint, brace, or tubular bandage and you may be encouraged to begin exercising as soon as possible.

 Have you been told you have a soft tissue injury?